-The Manufacturing industry decreased its employment level by 747 workers (2.0 percent) from 2009 to 2010 for an average of 36,960 workers in 2010.
-The number of establishments decreased as well, with 14 establishments lost for a total of 1,142 statewide.
+In 2011, the Manufacturing industry increased its employment level by 2,363 workers (6.4 percent) for an average of 39,204 workers.
+The number of establishments decreased by 12 for a total of 1,125 statewide.
 This industry sector is comprised of both durable and non-durable goods manufacturing.
-Establishments included in durable goods manufacturing are engaged in manufacturing goods with a normal life expectancy of three or more years.
+Establishments included in Durable Goods Manufacturing are engaged in manufacturing goods with a normal life expectancy of three or more years.
 These items typically consist of higher dollar products, such as machinery, furniture, building materials and electronic equipment.
 Non-durable goods typically consist of food and beverage products, clothing and paper products.

 The Manufacturing industry was greatly impacted by the recession and had a large number of layoffs in 2009.
-In 2010, 10 of the 21 industries showed a net loss in the number of workers.
-The Miscellaneous Manufacturing (NAICS 339) sector was impacted the most with a loss of 352 workers or 7.0 percent.
-Most of this loss was located in the Other Miscellaneous Manufacturing subsector.
-The following industries also showed significant worker losses:
+In 2010, almost half of the industries had worker losses.
+In 2011, 17 of the 21 industries showed a gain in the number of workers, showing recovery from the recession.
+The following industries showed significant worker gains:

 Despite overall gain in workers for this industry, three of the 21 Manufacturing industry sectors experienced decreased worker levels.
 Worker loss occurred mainly within the sectors of Textile Product Mills (NAICS 314) with 10 workers (2.4 percent) and Printing and Related Support Activities (NAICS 323) with seven workers (0.5 percent).